El Rushbo serving humanity behind the Golden EIB microphone, the Limbaugh Institute for Advanced Conservative Studies.

 So she totally indicts the Obama presidency and then insults people who really have lost patience with people like her being in government.

-Now, David Schuster, the guy that works at MSNBC, has tweeted out a couple times that there are super secret meetings going on at the upper level at Democrat Party to consider a replacement, to consider a possible replacement.
+Now, David Schuster, the guy that works at MSNBC, has tweeted out a couple times that there are super secret meetings going on at the upper level of Democrat Party to consider a replacement, to consider a possible replacement.

-Would it be Cain?
+Would it be Kane?

 That wouldn't be a reason.

-Uh would they go back and get crazy Bernie?
+Would they go back and get crazy Bernie?

 They don't have much of a bench.

-Well, we're getting a little bit ahead of things since oh, this is going to happen, but they have to be talking about it.
+So it's, oh, this is going to happen, but they have to be talking about it.

-This is another thing you rest assured.
+This is another thing.

-For all of the calm being portrayed in a drive-by media about that's just pneumonia, she get past it, everybody does, and for all this calm, my friends, there is panic, no doubt going on at every sector of the Democrat Party.
+For all this calm, my friends, there is panic, no doubt, going on at every sector of the Democrat Party.

-Because I don't care how you slice it, this is not a winning profile.
+Because I don't care how you slice it.

 Victories do not come from these kinds of things.